 As Jackson finished, he lost his right hand and lurched forwards off the jukebox, jolted back to presence.
 He looked down atthe baggy cuff of his jacket.

-Second and third tunes were hardly bar music, any more than the first had been.
-Grant Green’s “My Favourite Things” – the volume of the recording failing to do justice to the group’s fire: Green’s clean skipping lines, Jones’s polyrhythmic wash and pots-and-pans-clatter, Tyner’s driving dotted-quarters – followed by the Julie Andrews version.
-Did he register the fight that broke out during Andrews’sgo ‘round?
+Second and third tunes were hardly bar music any more than the first had been.
+Grant Green’s “My Favourite Things” – the volume of the jukebox failing to do justice to the group’s fire: Green’s clean skipping lines, Jones’s polyrhythmic wash and pots-and-pans-clatter, Tyner’s driving dotted-quarters – followed by the Julie Andrews version.
+Did he register the fight that broke out during the Andrews version?
 Two too-drunk friends whose play spilled over, and was ended by an open-palm across a nose, a spray of blood over one gold-purple wall and a woman.
 She went away screaming but left behind her outline, perfect in dappled red.
 As this played out, the man was thinking about the time a stranger – on her way to the airport – had given him a bag of apples (neither time nor stomach to eat them before, can’t take them through) and he, in return, had bought coffees from the nearby van.
 They had talked awhile as they drank.
 And they had parted not ten minutes later without the asking and giving of names.

 He looked to the barman,and, having caught his eye,jabbed a finger twice at his empties and nodded.
-Blakey’s Jazz Messengers sounded “Moanin’”’s refrain, while outside – framed in the bar’s bay window – the too-drunk friends and the blood-spattered woman wept: she on her own on a bench, rubbing her bare arms, her mascara running with the red specks on her face; they on one another, professing eternal fraternal love forehead to forehead, the neck of each clamped in the other’s right hand.
-The jukeboxnestled tight against the wall and between the end of the bar and a two-seater naugahyde sofa.
-Round five appeared at his elbow.
+Now Blakey’s Jazz Messengers were moanin’, while outside – framed in the bar’s bay window – the too-drunk friends and the blood-spattered woman wept: she on her own on a bench, rubbing her bare arms, her mascara running into the red specks on her face; they on one another, professing eternal fraternal love forehead to forehead, the neck of each clamped in the other’s right hand.Round five appeared at his elbow.

 ***

 He was into round sixand had kicked his dusty boots off under the shadow-draped table by the time the last pick came on.
 “Sweet Caroline.”
-He smiled as, during the build-up to the first chorus,someone started singing along, was joined by another, and then another, until anyone who did not pipe up for the words joined the horn section, singing the stabs that made stranger point across the small room to stranger in rough and ready time with the music, as if sighting an old and nearly-lost friend.
+He smiled as, during the build-up to the first chorus,someone started singing along, was joined by another, and then another, until anyone who did not pipe up for the words joined the horn section, singing the stabs that made stranger point in rough and ready time with the musicto stranger, as if sighting an old and nearly-lost friend.
 At some point, he may have been swaying arm-in-arm with the barman and singing along as the gold and purple danced around him, each colour switching roles between fore- and background; he may too have shown to anyone who would look some dogeared photos he kept in his inside breast pocket.
-Boy, you need trousers that don’t come all the ways down over your feets someone laughedwhen the bootless manslow-stumbled over his cuffs onto his knees, spillingthe seventh round.
-That same someone had round eight sent to the man, back at his table, who raised his bottle in thanks; that same someone tipped a wink and an index-finger salute in return.
+Boy, you need trousers that don’t come all the ways down over your feet someone laughedwhen the bootless manslow-stumbled over his cuffs onto his knees, spilling round seven.
+That same someone had round eight sent to the man who, back at his table, raised his bottle in thanks; that same someone tipped a wink in return.

 The barman brought the drinks over, and suggested thatthis be the last round.